nanoc/nanoc.app/content/doc/identifiers-and-patterns.md

 is_dynamic: true
 ---

-In nanoc, every item (page or asset) and every layout has a unique _identifier_: a string derived from the file’s path.
+In Nanoc, every item (page or asset) and every layout has a unique _identifier_: a string derived from the file’s path.
 A _pattern_ is an expression that is used to select items or layouts based on their identifier.

 ## Identifiers

-Identifiers come in two types: the _full_ type, new in nanoc 4, and the _legacy_ type, used in nanoc 3.
+Identifiers come in two types: the _full_ type, new in Nanoc 4, and the _legacy_ type, used in Nanoc 3.

 full
 : An identifier with the full type is the filename, with the path to the content directory removed.
 For example, the file <span class="filename">/Users/denis/stoneship/content/about.md</span> will have the full identifier _/about.md_.